dev-protocol/hashi/spec/dev/1.x/Core/Color System.md

 ### Background Color
 The background color serves as the main surface area the elements will be placed on.
-The background color property only takes one immutable color for both light and dark mode.
+The background color property only takes one immutable color each for both light and dark mode.
+The color must also be specified with a tone value.

 ## Component Color Anatomy
 A component generally has three color parts: the fill, the ink, and the border.
 It is required to have these three